Does an NAD supplement really work? What the human trials, blood NAD data and null findings actually show, and how to tell if yours is doing anything.

 Can NAD supplements actually slow ageing?

-Research suggests an NAD precursor can shift biomarkers tied to ageing (insulin sensitivity, gait speed, grip strength) in specific populations, including older men and prediabetic women.
-No human trial has shown that an NAD supplement extends lifespan or slows the ageing process itself, because the trials needed to prove that would take decades.
+Research suggests an NAD precursor can shift biomarkers tied to ageing (insulin sensitivity, gait speed, grip strength) in specific populations.
+No human trial has shown that an NAD supplement extends lifespan or slows the ageing process itself, because the trials needed to demonstrate that would take decades.
 The honest framing is "biomarker improvement in some trials," not "anti-ageing."

 References